Amish Star Quilt Block: Where Tradition Meets Celestial Beauty

 Side units

 Once finished, click the 'back' button on your browser bar to return here.
-Otherwise continue on here for paperpiecing.
+Otherwise, continue on here for paperpiecing.

 • Reduce your stitch length to 16–20 stitches per inch (1.3-1.6 mm).
 This perforates the paper and stabilizes the seam when you remove the pattern.
 [Learn more about stitch length here.]

 • Reduce your machine's speed or just plain slow down.
-Sew only as fast as you can stay on the stitching lines.
+Sew only as fast as you can and stay on the solid stitching line.

 • Install an open toe appliqué foot (sometimes called an 'embroidery' or 'satin stitch' foot) if you have one (it's easier to see where you're stitching with one installed).